jonnyhoeven/cheviot-portfolio/README.md

 ## Github Actions CI
 Code inspection workflow will add static files to the standalone server build before testing.
-Test framwork is undetermined at this time.
+Test framework is undetermined at this time.

 ## Cloud build CD
 Cloud build will recieve a webhook from github and build the app.
 It will then deploy the app to Cloud Run.
-Main should be protected and only allow PRs to be merged into main.
-This will trigger the build and deploy workflow.

 ## Docker
 The Dockerfile will import the static files during build for the standalone server.